 Mobile police surveillance station.

 Arrive at the park scene.
 Walk to the center, to a row of boulders.
 Sit on one.
-Feels like I look familiar with all of it.
+I feel out of place, but do not look it.

-Observe a small group of well-groomed, well-equipped youth film themselves providing hotdogs to addicts.
+Observe a small group of well-groomed, well-equipped youth who film themselves providing hotdogs to addicts.

 FUCK YOU TORTURERS!